 Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils.
 If staff members are in doubt about sharing information, they will speak to the DSL or deputy DSL(s).

 Early help means providing support as soon as the need emerges, at any point in a child’s life.
 Staff at Frenchwood Community Primary School recognise that any professional can provide early help.
-Mrs Sue Watson, our Learning Mentor is our main contact in school.
 Any pupil or family may benefit from early help, but staff will be alert to the potential need specifically for early help for pupils who:

-Our Learning Mentor or SENDCo usually take the lead where early help is appropriate and consent has been gained.
+The DSL or a deputy DSL will take the lead where early help is appropriate and consent has been gained.
 This includes liaising with other agencies and setting up an inter-agency assessment as appropriate.
 The local early help process will be followed as required to help provide the right, effective support at the right time.

 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
 Any such cases will be kept under constant review assessing the impact of the support.